Rockstar Bay Academy: Part 30

 With that dangerous and unsatisfying truth sitting between us, we turn our attention back to the conversation that has been floating around us.
 My friends welcome both of us back into the conversation, and the time passes quickly.

 A couple of hours later, I look at my watch, and when Asher sees, he nudges me gently.
 “Want to get going?”

 After saying goodbye to our friends and Asher’s, we walk out, thankfully without bumping into Ainsley and Ethan.
 Now that it’s just the two of us, the weight of our earlier conversation seems to sit heavy between us.

-The duet prep is officially finished now, the party is done, and Asher and I are supposed to go back to stepsiblings.
+The duet prep is officially finished now, the party is done, and Asher and I are supposed to go back to being stepsiblings.
 Ethan and even our parents probably expect it of us.
-If things go the way I think they will, and we make the showcase, we really won’t have much to do much but rehearse a couple of times a month to make sure we’re perfect for the end of year showcase.
+If things go the way I think they will, and we make the showcase, we really won’t have much to do but rehearse a couple of times a month to make sure we’re perfect for the end of year showcase.
 They’ll probably even give us that time in class.